-Bader-Lee’s claim is that this study of a specific species of algae reinforces a mystical notion that humans can sense and “feed” from one another’s energy:
+Bader-Lee’s claim was that this study of a specific species of algae reinforced a mystical notion that humans can sense and “feed” from one another’s energy:

 Bader-Lee suggests that the field of bioenergy is now ever evolving and that studies on the plant and animal world will soon translate and demonstrate what energy metaphysicians have known all along — that humans can heal each other simply through energy transfer just as plants do.
 “Human can absorb and heal through other humans, animals, and any part of nature.
 That’s why being around nature is often uplifting and energizing for so many people,” she concluded.